rich-context-competition/rich-context-book-2019/07-Rich_Text_Competition-KAIST/07-Rich_Text_Competition-KAIST.md

 ===========================
 We tried different ideas to extract dataset names.
 Firstly, we tried to extract the dataset name using some hand-crafted queries in the QA model.
 But we noticed that these manually generated queries do not have sufficient discriminative power.
 Therefore, we tried to generate a general query with enough discriminative power to retrieve datasets names.
 To this end, we converted the sentences containing the dataset into queries, and then clustered the converted queries to get some generalized queries.
 However, we found that each of the resulting clusters did not reflect generalized queries.
 Hence, we had to create specific queries for each publication as explained in the previous section.

 We also tried to use the section names as a feature of the paragraph selection part in the Document QA.
 However, the use of section name has rather degraded the overall performance.
-In our analysis, this seems to be due to the noise that occurred when extracting the section name, since we relied on some heuristics to extract the section names.
+In our analysis, this seems to be due to the noise that occurred when extracting the section name, since we relied on some heuristics to extract them.

 The use of entity typing worked well to remove the wrong candidate answers proposed by the reading comprehension model.
 Thanks to this filtering by entity types, we were able to improve the recall using the query generation module without sacrificing the precision.